-Franche Community Primary School are aware of the additional risk of harm that their pupils may be vulnerable to.
+The cohort of children attending alternative provision often have complex needs.
+Governing bodies and proprietors must be aware of the additional risk of harm that their pupils may be vulnerable to.
 The Department has issued two pieces of statutory guidance to which commissioners of Alternative Provision should have regard: